“Why did you leave your last job?” is a common interview question you’re likely to run into while searching for a job.

 “I left my job because I was looking for an opportunity to advance my career in a field that better aligns with my skills and interests.
 My previous employer wasn’t able to offer me the type of growth I was looking for, but I’m confident that your company can help me reach my professional goals.”

-This is a good answer because it shows that you’re a motivated and ambitious worker who is always looking to improve your skills and advance your career.
+This answer shows that you’re a motivated and ambitious worker who is always looking to improve your skills and advance your career.
 It also highlights your positive attitude and commitment to professional growth, which can make you a great asset to any company.

 2. My role became redundant and I was laid off